Hucknall Town F.C.: Managers

 In May 2022, Andy Graves the club's longest serving manager resigned following defeat in the United Counties Division One play off semi-final against Hinckley A.F.C.

 Former reserve team manager Andy Ingle took over first-team affairs with former player Michael Banister taking up the role of assistant manager, with the help of Darren Jubb the trio achieved promotion via a 5-3 penalty shoot out win, in the play-off final at Birstall United.

 Hucknall struggled after the promotion, on 8 September assistant manager Michael Banister stepped down as he felt that he could no longer commit the enormous amount of time that is required for the role of assistant manager going forward and then almost a week later on the 14th, manager Andy Ingles also stepped down due to the significant demands of the role, Andy was no longer able to commit the time needed to address the current and ongoing challenges of step 5 football.
 Phil Henry and Darren Jubb took charge of a couple of games before Hucknall appointed joint managers Reece Limbert & Louis Bland on 3 October.
 The joint appointment was short-lived as Louis Bland received an offer from step 4 club Grantham Town in the capacity of first team manager on a permanent basis.
 Reece Limbert took full charge of the first team.
 Limbert resigned after 12 months with the club after Town's 4-1 defeat to Heanor Town.

-Town appointed former yellows player Tris Whitman as their new manager, with Aaron Large as his assistant, both came from a successful time at Stapleford Town.
+Town appointed former Yellow player Tris Whitman as their new manager, with Aaron Large as his assistant; both came from a successful time at Stapleford Town.
+In April 2026, Whitman accpeted he managers job at Ilkeston Town F.C. after guiding Hucknall to 8th in the league.